 On the 'IP Settings' tab, in the Advanced TCP/IPv4 Settings window, you must disable the setting 'Use default gateway on remote network'.
 To apply the setting, close this window and the additional windows that caused it to open using the 'OK' button.

 The configured connection is displayed in 'Network & Internet - VPN' or in the 'Network' menu in the system notification area (at the bottom right of the screen).

 When the tunnel is established, you can access the resources of your Keenetic local network on your computer.

 For example, by typing in the Explorer address bar '\\192.168.1.1' (IP address of the router on the local network), you can access a connected USB drive.

-TIP: Tip: Sometimes in some versions of Windows 10 when creating SSTP VPN connection is not activated by default for some reason.
-MS-CHAPv2 authentication protocol is not activated by default and you might see the following message when connecting: 'The remote connection is refused, because it was unable to recognize the combination of username and password or the selected user name and password combination or the selected authentication protocol is not allowed on the remote access server'.
+TIP: Tip: Occasionally, in some versions of Windows 10, when you create a new SSTP VPN connection, the MS-CHAPv2 authentication protocol is not activated by default for some reason and you may see a message when you connect: 'The remote connection was denied because the user name and password combination you provided is not recognized, or the selected authentication protocol is not permitted on the remote access server'.

 In this case, in the properties of the SSTP connection, enable the use of 'Microsoft CHAP Version 2 (MS-CHAP v2)' and save the setting.